smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ::he just::he
 ::they just::they
 ::it just::it
-::am of the same opinion::agree
+;::am of the same opinion::agree
 ::hitted::hit
 :*:honour::honor
 ;::honourable::honorable